IABTechLab/uid2docs/docs/ref-info/ref-tokens.md

 - The token value is <a href="glossary-uid#gl-opaque">opaque</a>: do not make any assumptions about the format or length of the string.
 - You can use the refresh token to generate a new UID2 token and new refresh token before the current refresh token expires.
 - Using refresh tokens is optional: you could choose to generate a new token from DII each time rather than refreshing an existing token.
-- Token refresh can be managed in a variety of ways, such as:
+- You can manage token refresh in a variety of ways, such as:
   - With a UID2 SDK (see [SDK Functionality](../sdks/summary-sdks.md#sdk-functionality))
   - By calling the [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint
   - By using the UID2 Prebid.js module (see [UID2 Integration Overview for Prebid.js](../guides/integration-prebid.md))
-- The [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint does not require authentication with your UID2 credentials.
 - When a new UID2 token is generated and returned, a new refresh token is returned along with it.
 - In most cases, you can refresh tokens on the client side, even if the token was generated on the server side.
 For details about refresh functionality for the various SDKs, see [SDK Functionality](../sdks/summary-sdks.md#sdk-functionality) (*Refresh UID2 Token* column).
 - When the UID2 Operator service receives the refresh token with a request for a new UID2 token, it checks for user opt-out.
 If the user has opted out of UID2, no new UID2 token is generated.
 For details, see [User Opt-Out](../getting-started/gs-opt-out.md).